caroberg/top_tomatoes/README.md

 Follow the CLI prompts:

-Type the number corresponding to the film in the list, then hit 'Enter' to learn more about the film.
+  -Type the number corresponding to the film in the list, then hit 'Enter' to learn more about the film.

-Type 'list' to review today's top ten box office films in theaters.
+  =Type 'list' to review today's top ten box office films in theaters.

-Type 'exit' to exit the application
+  -Type 'exit' to exit the application.

 ## Development